Xahau/Validation-Ledger-Tx-Store-to-xPOP/README.md

 #### Updates

-To install & run an updated version, update the repository (`git pull`) & then run the last `docker-compose up` command (with your environment variables, etc.) with the `--build` flag at the end.
+To install & run an updated version, update the repository (`git pull`), take the existing containers down (`docker-compose down`) & then run the last `docker-compose up` command (with your environment variables, etc.) with the `--build` flag at the end.
 This rebuilds the containers and replaces the existing ones with the new version.

 ##### Cleanup